Clinical psychologists with substantial and appropriate experience may be called upon to act as expert witnesses and write legal reports or documents.

-Clinical psychologists use psychological therapies and procedures to help clients overcome a range of problems including depression, addiction, anxiety, challenging behaviour, neurological disorders, serious and permanent mental ill health and learning disabilities.
+Clinical psychologists use psychological therapies and procedures to help clients overcome a range of problems including depression, addiction, anxiety, challenging behaviour, neurological disorders, mental ill health and learning disabilities.
 Typical responsibilities of the job include:

 - assessing clients' behaviour and needs via observation, interviews and psychometric tests

 - developing, administering and monitoring appropriate treatment therapies and strategies